2019 World Surf League: WSL Pure

 WSL Pure is the philanthropic branch of the WSL, focusing on ocean health and sustainability.
 The WSL Pure campaign made three commitments to be completed by the end of 2019.

 Commitment to eliminate single use plastic

 The WSL pledged to remove the usage of single-serve plastics from their events by the end of 2019 in light of their impact on the marine environment.
 This is due to the breakdown of these single use plastics into microparticles, which bioaccumulate, shown in studies that found 83% of the worlds drinking water is contaminated with microplastic.

-Commitment to becoming carbon neutral

-The WSL made the commitment to become carbon neutral by the end of 2019, as the movement of surfers globally to compete and spectate WSL events leaves a substantial carbon footprint.
-WSL pure pledged to reinvest “the cost of our tour’s carbon footprint into projects that safeguard marine life”.

 Commitment to coast environment protection

 The WSL further made the commitment to protecting the environments where they hold events.
 The WSL stated that from trampling over sand dunes, to sunscreen bleaching reefs, wherever we travel, humans leave their mark and our coastal communities are continually feeling this pressure”.
 They aim to alleviate and help mitigate this human impact.
 This includes protecting dunes, ensuring adequate trash removal, the use of reef-safe sunscreen, following local instruction to protect sensitive habitats and donating to local organisations.